exercism/julia/CONTRIBUTING.md

 Further, an entry in `config.json` was added for the exercise.

 It may contain further files, e.g. to add additional information or provide extra code.
 This is the bare minimum.
+See `README.md` for further formatting standards.

 Take a look at the `exercise/` directory or commit history for examples, or at this [example](https://github.com/exercism/julia/pull/560) of what a PR adding a new exercise should look like.